Richard Shoemaker

-Richard Shoemaker is a former member of the Wisconsin State Assembly and the Wisconsin State Senate.
+Richard Allan Shoemaker (June 11, 1951 - March 26, 2026) was an American retailer and former Democratic politician from Menomonie, Wisconsin.
+He served for 9 months in the Wisconsin State Senate, representing the 10th district before resigning from office after being convicted of several misdemeanors.
+He previously served five terms in the Wisconsin state legislature representing all of Dunn County and parts of Eau Claire County, and later eastern Dunn County and northern St. Croix County.

 Biography

 Shoemaker was born on June 11, 1951, in Beloit, Wisconsin.
 He graduated from Menomonie High School in Menomonie, Wisconsin and the University of Wisconsin-Stout.
-Shoemaker is married with two children.
+Shoemaker was married with two children.
+He died on March 26, 2026.

 Career

 Shoemaker was Supervisor of Dunn County, Wisconsin from 1976 to 1977 before serving as a member of the Assembly from 1978 to 1986.
 He was elected to the Senate in 1988.
 Shoemaker was a Democrat.